abhika-m/researchpapers/CORA.md

-# COORA H2Labs Paper Summary
+# CORA H2Labs Paper Summary

 ## What
 ["One Question Answering Model for Many Languages